 After completing the specialisation he acquired the University title Chef de Clinique (Clinic Director) and he was responsible for the urology clinics of the University Hospital of Rouen and after that, of the University Clinic of Foch Hospital in Paris.
 He taught urology at the Paris Medical School for 3 years.
 He was a member of the Transplant Team of Foch Hospital, a centre with 120 transplants annually, of which Mr Andreas Andreou as chief surgeon carried out more than 60 kidney transplants.

 He worked for three years as a specialised urologist with the title of Chef de Clinique, and then with the title Praticien Hospitalier at the University urology clinics of Rouen and Foch Hospitals in Paris where as chief surgeon he carried out more than 1.600 procedures and handled especially severe cases, with main specialty the laparoscopic technique.
-The last 2 years of his stay in France he also he was in charge of the urological clinic of Meulan Hospital, an institution cooperating with Foch Hospital.
+The last 2 years of his stay in France he was also in charge of the urological clinic of Meulan Hospital, an institution cooperating with Foch Hospital.
 Historically, in 1958 the first total cystectomy was carried out by Maurice Camey in Foch Hospital with the creation of an orthotopic neobladder.

-He returned to Greece and he works in Thessaloniki as Urologist surgeon, connecting his name with the first in Europe robotic procedure of inguinal lymph node dissection for the treatment of locally advanced cancer of the penis (it was presented at the International Conference of Robotic Surgery in Cyprus), and with the first robotic procedure in Thessaloniki in live broadcast for localised prostate cancer (it was presented as a training seminar at the Macedonian Urology Symposium).
+He returned to Greece and he works in Thessaloniki as Urologist surgeon, associating his name with the first in Europe robotic procedure of inguinal lymph node dissection for the treatment of locally advanced cancer of the penis (it was presented at the International Conference of Robotic Surgery in Cyprus), and with the first robotic procedure in Thessaloniki in live broadcast for localised prostate cancer (it was presented as a training seminar at the Macedonian Urology Symposium).